Government of Aslan Bzhania

-The Government of President Aslan Bzhania is the current Government of the Republic of Abkhazia.
+The Government of President Aslan Bzhania was the Government of the Republic of Abkhazia from 2020 to 2024.

 Composition

 Formation

 President Aslan Bzhania and Vice President Badra Gunba were elected on 22 March 2020 after the resignation of previous President Raul Khajimba, and sworn in on 23 April 2020.

 On 28 April a decision about the structure of the forthcoming government was announced: Prime Minister, First Vice Premier, three ordinary Vice Premiers, 14 ministers and 8 Chairmen of State Committees.
 At the same time Beslan Jopua and Vladimir Delba were appointed as First Vice Premier and Vice Premier plus Finance Minister respectively.

 A day later, on 29 April, Tamaz Tsakhnakia was re-appointed as Health Minister, continuing his tenure from the previous government and Lev Kvitsinia was similarly re-appointed as Emergency Situations Minister.
 TAt the same time a new Social Security and Demography Policy Minister Ruslan Ajba.

 On 30 April Dmitry Dbar was appointed by the president as a new Internal Affairs Minister and Daur Kurmazia was re-appointed as a Taxes and Duties Minister.

 On 4 May Kristina Ozgan was appointed as a Vice Premier and as an Economy Minister (she had previously held that position more than 8 years ago).

-On 12 May Teimuraz Khizhba was appointed a new Tourism Minister and as a temporary solution, Major general Vladimir Arlan was appointed as a Head of the State Security Service.
+On 12 May Teimuraz Khizhba was appointed as Tourism Minister while Major general Vladimir Arlan was appointed as interim Head of the State Security Service.

 On 20 May three Chairmen of State Committees were appointed to their respective duties: Statistics; Telecommunication, Massmedia and Digital Development; and Ecology.
 A day later on 21 May two other Chairmen were appointed: Youth Policy and Sports; and Repatriation.

-On 27 May Galust Trapizonyan was appointed as a Chairmen of State Committee for Standards, Consumer and Technical Supervision.
+On 27 May Galust Trapizonyan was appointed as Chairman of State Committee for Standards, Consumer and Technical Supervision.

-On 1 June Colonel general Vladimir Anua who until that day served as a deputy Defence Minister, was now appointed as a Defence Minister.
+On 1 June Colonel general Vladimir Anua who until that day served as a deputy Defence Minister, was appointed as Defence Minister.

-On 5 June Gudisa Agrba was appointed as a new Cultere Minister.
+On 5 June Gudisa Agrba was appointed as Culture Minister.

 On 19 June two new ministers were appointed: Inal Gablia as an Education and Language Policy Minister and Beslan Jopua who had already been serving his term as a Vice Premier as a new Agriculture Minister.

 On 6 July Anri Bartsits was appointed as Justice Minister.

 On 15 July Daur Kove was re-appointed as a Freign Affairs Minister, continuing his tenure from the previous government.

 On 22 July Guram Inapshba was re-appointed as a Head of the State Committee of Customs and Beslan Kubrava was appointed as a new Chairman of the State Committee of State Property Management and Privatisation.
-At the same time a third Vice Premier was chosen and appointed:Sergei Pustovalov.
+At the same time a third Vice Premier was chosen and appointed: Sergei Pustovalov.
 David Sangulia was re-appointed as a Chief of the Cabinet Staff on that day as well, continuing his tenure.

-On 28 July an old veteran politician Sergei Shamba was appointed as a new Secretary of the Security Council of Republic Abkhazia.
+On 28 July, veteran politician Sergei Shamba was appointed as a new Secretary of the Security Council.